-Mr. WISE contended that if there was no quorum present last evening, it was the duty of the chair to have ascertained the fact be-fore receiving the resolution.
+The PRESIDENT said the gentleman from Princess Anne was on the floor, and he could quorum present last evening, it was the duty of the chair to have ascertained the fact be-fore receiving the resolution.
 Mr. Wise having concluded, the subject was passed by.
-The Convention then went into ion. viz:
+The Convention then went into